 Dear ol’ dad handed me fifty bucks back in 83, and I was off.
 All the doors that ever opened, opened because of that drive to Macomb.
 Thanks, dad.
 College is now the norm, rather than the exception, for the Malin clan.
 The colleges keep getting better, so there’s something to this whole American Dream thing.

 Been a tough four years.
 The separation’s not easy on anyone.
 And I wish I could have seen more of him.
 Just head up for lunch, or dinner or a concert or a woodworking project.
 But that wasn’t to be.
-Some of those watery eyes in the windchill section were that.
-Leave that there.
-Set an example, buck up and tell a joke to lighten the mood.
-A dad joke, cause that’s on-brand.
+Some of those watery eyes in the windchill section may have been that.
+Leave that there and smile.
+The youngest is through the college of his choice too, and without a penny of debt to weigh him down.
+Dad's fifty dollar investment in the future of Malins way back in 83 yeilding ever greater dividends.

+Am I jealous?
 Of course I’m jealous.
-He’s taller, smarter, funnier and has ten fully operational toes.
+He’s taller, smarter, funnier and way more handsome.
+He's a better woodworker, skier, ball player, musician and driver.
+He's got ten fully operational toes!
 Graduating from a school six hundred some rungs up the ladder from Western Illinois University.
 Well prepped and his life ahead of him.
 But that’s how it’s supposed to be.
 So it’s a weird kind of jealousy.
 It’s happiness.

 Kick some doors down, son.
-Be kind, be responsible, and be bold as you do it.
+Be bold, be responsible and, most importnatly, be kind as you do it.